How much does insurance go up with one point?

 Wyoming | 28% | $443 | 28% | $443 | 28% | $443 |

-Some states have massive percent increases when you get a speeding ticket, while other states have a consistent percent increase regardless of the speed you were going during the violation.
+Some states have massive percentage increases when you get a speeding ticket, while other states have a consistent percentage increase regardless of the speed you were going during the violation.

 Once you know how points are assigned, you must look at the time frame in which you received the points.
 Consequences vary based on how many points you received in a given time.